hertie-data-science-lab/sortingalgorithms-augustofonseca25/README.md

 - Danial Riaz - 201678@students.hertie-school.org
 - Fernando Corral - 222836@students.hertie-school.org
 - Rodrigo Dornelles - 228446@students.hertie-school.org

+## Solution:

+Please check the aolutions in Main.py and bucket.py files.

 ## Assignment:

 A Bucket sort can use any stable sorting algorithm to sort the elements in its buckets.